miyashita-code/sample-web-by-chatGTP/README.md

 - Save your favorite dishes
 - View recipe information and instructions

-## Installation
-1. Clone the repository
-2. Run `npm install` to install the dependencies
-3. Run `npm start` to start the development server

 ## Usage
 1. Browse dishes by country or search for a specific dish by name